-Because it’s such a novel concept, it’s that much more special for me when someone acknowledges my existence in the world, and I do the same in return.
+Because it’s such a novel concept, it’s that much more special to me when someone acknowledges my existence in the world, and I do the same in return.
 We connect wordlessly for that millisecond in time.

-Zanzibar appears in person just as it does in the photos: white sand, aquamarine waters, and sideways sail boats.
+Zanzibar appears in person just as it does in the photos: white sand, aquamarine waters, and sideways sailboats.

-The days were spent lounging on the rope and wooden chaise chairs, SCUBA diving in the clear waters with octopus and Napoleon Wrasse (with Zanzibar watersports, which I’d recommend if you find yourself there), and joking around with the locals who live in the area.
+The days were spent lounging on the rope and wooden chaise chairs, SCUBA diving in the clear waters with octopus and Napoleon wrasse (with Zanzibar Watersports, which I’d recommend if you find yourself there), and joking around with the locals who live in the area.

 My final night, I waded out into the calm, warm ocean alone, leaving Niko and Maddie on the sand.